madetech/learn/guides/08-Continuous-Integration/README.md

 * What happens if you open a pull request from a branch with failing tests?
 Can you still merge the request?
 What changes?

 ## Automating Deployment
 Using Travis CI and Heroku you can configure your application to be automatically deployed to the web.
 However, note that if your app has a command-line interface (rather than a web interface), then you don't gain much from Heroku deployment.
 In that case I would recommend you create a new repo with a simple Sinatra app as described at the beginning of Learn Enough Ruby [here](https://www.learnenough.com/course/learn_enough_ruby/hello_world/ruby_web), and deploy that repo using Heroku.
+The instructions [here](https://medium.com/@felipeluizsoares/automatically-deploy-with-travis-ci-and-heroku-ddba1361647f) should help with getting that working.

 To get started with Heroku, navigate to your repo folder and run the following commands (if on Windows, you might need to use Windows Terminal):